eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/2020/Workshops/DemogRaphic Research and Data Analysis/Day 1 - Introduction to Demographic Data Analysis/README.md

 A complete list of R packages can be found on the RStudio [[website](https://rstudio.com/products/rpackages/)].

 At every start of the R studio, only the default packages will be loaded by default.
 Other packages which are already installed have to be loaded explicitly using the `library(package.name)` function. *Think about digging a well.
-You only have to dig once `installed.packages()` and fetch water everytime you need one `library(package.name)`*
+You only have to dig once `installed.packages()`, fetch water from the well everytime you need a fresh water `library(package.name)` and drink a glass/call a function whenever you are thirsty.*

 Some common R packages are